sdtrklse/classify-pet-images/README.md

 ## Model

 I use a CNN that has already *learned* the features from a giant dataset of 1.2 million images called [**ImageNet**](https://www.image-net.org/).
 There are different types of CNNs that have different structures (architectures) that work better or worse depending on the criteria.
 Within this project, I explore *three* different architectures and determine which is best for the application.
-Specifically, I am provided with a classifier function in `classifier.py` that allows me to use these CNNs to classify the images.
+Specifically, I am provided with a classifier function in `classifier.py` that allows me to use these CNNs.

 - **Feature Extractors:** AlexNet, ResNet, VGG (pre-trained on ImageNet)
 - **Frameworks/Libraries:** PyTorch, torchvision, Pillow